wzwright/electionmate/README.md

 # electionmate
-voting system, made at MHacks Refactor
+A very unfinished voting system, made at MHacks Refactor

+PHP, JS, and jQuery, with Firebase